mia-platform/documentation/docs/byoi/overview.md

 sidebar_label: BYOI
 ---

-Bring Your Own Infrastructure (BYOI) is a revolutionary **cloud computing model** that allows organizations to utilize their existing hardware, software, and networking resources while integrating them into a third-party service or platform.
-This innovative approach empowers companies to retain control over their infrastructure while benefiting from the services and capabilities offered by an external provider.
+Bring Your Own Infrastructure (BYOI) allows customers to utilize their own runtime, CI/CD tools and Git-provider and to connect them into Mia-Platform managed Console.
+This approach let customers retain control over their infrastructure while benefiting from the services and capabilities offered by Mia-Platform.
 BYOI has gained popularity as a flexible and cost-efficient solution, enabling seamless integration with a wide range of services and applications.

 ![byoi-schema](img/architecture-byoi.png)

-The above schema, shows the tipical infrastructure architecture and the main elements that are involved in the Mia-Platform BYOI configuration.
+The above schema, shows the typical infrastructure architecture and the main elements that are involved in the Mia-Platform BYOI configuration.

-- **Mia-Platform Console**: Mia-Platform console is the first element completely managed by Mia-Platform.
+- **Mia-Platform Console**: Mia-Platform console is completely managed by Mia-Platform.
 It is [connected to the Runtime](../development_suite/clusters-management/add-edit-remove-cluster#step-1-runtime-service) in order to retrieve information about the runtime status.
 Mia-Platform is [integrated with a CI/CD tool](../development_suite/set-up-infrastructure/providers-management) to streamline the software development process, automate the build and deployment procedures.
-Each modification in the microservices architecture undergoes versioning and is subsequently released to the customer [Git Repository](../development_suite/set-up-infrastructure/add-environment#setup-git-provider).
+Every change in the microservices architecture undergoes versioning and is subsequently released to the customer [Git Repository](../development_suite/set-up-infrastructure/add-environment#setup-git-provider).

-- **Mia-Platform Nexus**: Mia-Platform Nexus is the second tool completely managed by Mia-Platform.
-It is fundamental to exploit Mia-Platform Marketplace.
-Indeed, it gives the access to the customer to a broad set of ready-to-use microservice that can be configured inside the console.
-To connect your runtime with Mia-Platform Nexus please ask to your Mia-Platform contact person.
+- **Mia-Platform Nexus**: Mia-Platform Nexus is a docker registry services where all the Mia-Platform marketplace' services images are stored.
+It is a necessary dependency in order to utilize Mia-Platform Marketplace.

 - **CI/CD**: The customers can use any [supported tool](../development_suite/set-up-infrastructure/providers-management#edit-cicd-tool) by Mia-Platform Console.